 Social media marketing is the use of social media platforms such as Facebook, Instagram, and Twitter to promote your brand, connect with your target audience, increase traffic to your website, and boost sales and revenue.
 It’s also a great way for brands to monitor conversations and competition.

 Effective social media marketing requires that you create strong content on your social media profiles, engage and communicate well with your followers, keep a close eye on your results, and run social media advertisements and campaigns.
 You must also decide which content is right for which platform and adapt your voice to fit the varying audiences of major social media platforms like LinkedIn, TikTok, Pinterest, Snapchat, and YouTube.

-There are a lot of tools to schedule, monitor, and track social media activity and the progress of your social media marketing plan, with some popular examples are Hootsuite, HubSpot, and Later.
+There are a lot of tools to schedule, monitor, and track social media activity and the progress of your social media marketing plan, with some popular examples including Hootsuite, HubSpot, and Later.
 You can also use channel native tools like Facebook’s Creator Studio to schedule content and review metrics.

-The core pillars of social media marketing are strategy, planning, publishing, listening, engaging, reviewing analytics, and advertising, with key metrics including growth in followers, engagement, and click-through rates.
+The core pillars of successful social media marketing are strategy, planning, publishing, listening, engaging, reviewing analytics, and advertising, with key metrics including growth in followers, engagement, and click-through rates.

 Social media marketing is the use of social media websites, apps, and social networks to market a company’s products and services and increase its brand reputation.
 Social media marketing provides companies with a way to find new customers, engage with existing customers, and promote their culture, mission, or voice.
-Also associated with terms like “digital marketing” and “e-marketing,” social media marketing has purpose-built data analytics tools that allow Marketers to track how successful their efforts are.
+Also associated with terms like “digital marketing” and “e-marketing,” social media marketing has purpose-built data analytics tools that allow Social Media Managers to track how successful their efforts are.

-Social media websites including Facebook, Twitter, Instagram, LinkedIn, TikTok, Snapchat, and YouTube allow Marketers to employ a broad array of tactics and strategies to promote content and engage their target audiences.
+Social media sites including Facebook, Twitter, Instagram, LinkedIn, TikTok, Snapchat, and YouTube allow Social Media Managers to employ a broad array of tactics and strategies to promote content and engage their target audiences.